expenses/expenses.github.io/_posts/2025-08-27-git-grievences-jujutsu.md

 (1/1) Stage this hunk [y,n,q,a,d,e,p,?]?
 ```

-So in this case, if I were happy to commit the removal of `$$ line b` but not `%%% line c` I guess I'd have to manually restore `%%% line c`, commit then delete it again.
-This is stupid.
+So in this case, if I were happy to commit the removal of `$$ line b` but not `%%% line c` I'd have to `e`dit the line and remove the `-%%% line c`.
+This is a bit messy.
+I also didn't know about this until doing research for this post and thought that you had to do some more manual file editing, so it's not exactly obvious as an option.

 Sometimes, you're happy with a set of changes (**set A**), you want to hold back on committing another set (**set B**), but you're not sure if **set A** on its own is valid without some components of **set B**.
 What are your options here?
 If `git stash` was a good command, you'd be able to stash the set B~~ changes, run whatever commands you need to test the **set A** changes and then unstash the **set B** changes. `git stash` is unfortunately the opposite of a good command, and stashes both staged and unstaged changes, meaning that **set A** and **set B** go into the stash.